jasontread/s3-sync2/README.md

 `--max-failures`max sychronization failures before exiting (0 for infinite).
 Default is 3

+`--md5-skip-path | -s` by default, every file in <LocalPath> is used to generate md5 checksums determining when contents have changed.
+The script cannot translate --include/--exclude sync options to local file paths.
+Use this option to alter this behavior by specifying 1 or more paths in <LocalPath> to exclude from checksum calculations.
+Do not repeat this option - if multiple paths should be excluded, use pipes (|) to separate each.
+Each path designated should be a child of <LocalPath>.
+Only directories may be specified and they should not include the trailing slash

 `--poll | -p` frequency in seconds to check for both local and remote changes and trigger the necessary synchronization - default is 30.
 Must be between 0